stevenknox/KnoxySays/README.md

 **Installation / Useage Instructions**

-To use KnoxySays without compiling in Visual Studio download the files in Precompiled to a location on your PC.
+To use KnoxySays without compiling in Visual Studio download the files from 'Precompiled' to a location on your PC.
 You can then add the path this location to your PATH Environment variable.
-The 'SetPath.ps1' script when executed with automatically set this PATH variable for you based upon the location of your folder.
+If you want to do this automatically you can run the 'SetPath.ps1' script.
+When executed this will set your user PATH variable based upon the location of the containing folder.

-The help file does not currently pick up custom scripts however the next update will include all custom scripts.
+If you add your own scripts you can manually update start-help.bat to include your shortcuts.